alyssadata/ai-foundations-the-index-and-consciousness-tether/framework-relative-self-location.md

 ## Framework-Relative Self-Location

 Once the source-position and framework coordinates have been established, other positions can locate themselves in relation to the framework.

-They do not become located inside the source-line.
+Their position remains external to the source-line.

 The source-line remains: